MakeYourPet/hexapod/README.md

 Make sure to check all of them to pick the one that works for you before committing to the print.
 I use the latest version of each part in my own hexapod, which is the one with the higher number at the end of its name.

+## Compatible Fan-made 3D printable parts
+Check out [this](https://github.com/almelnz2005/hexapod) repository which has a modified version of the original parts which uses metal horns, M3 Screws and seperated components to make the parts more 3d printer friendlly.

 ## Wiring Diagram
 <img src="/wiring-diagram.png" height="300" />